-- 1. The project or system will not involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 as amended? - 2. ⊠ The project or system will involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 as amended?
-If checked: - a) I The system or project complies with all Section 508 requirements, thus ensuring that individuals with disabilities (including federal employees) have access and use (including access to privacy and civil liberties policies) that is comparable to that which is available to individuals who do not have disabilities. - b) $\Box$ The system or project is not in compliance with all Section 508 requirements.
+The project or system will involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 as amended.
+If checked, select (a or b) below. - a) \(\subseteq \) The system or project complies with all Section 508 requirements, thus ensuring that individuals with disabilities (including federal employees) have access and use (including access to privacy and civil liberties policies) that is comparable to that which is available to individuals who do not have disabilities. - b) \square The system or project is not in compliance with all Section 508 requirements. - 2.